anydotcrypto/blacktie/README.md

 4. Using a normal Metamask, or other wallet, you need to fund this signing key with any.sender, you can do this by going to this [topup page](https://www.anydot.dev/topup/)
 5. After 35 blocks check the balance again on the topup page.
 6. Now you're ready to go!
 Each time you send a transaction from your any.sender account the gas used will be deducted from that balance.
 Like in a car, remember to topup before you run too low!

+### Upgrading

+1. Ensure you have your seed phrase backed up
+2. Open the chrome extensions, and "Disable" Blacktie with the toggle.
+Dont remove it, just disable.
+3. Delete the blacktie zip, and the unzipped blacktie files from your file system
+4. Download a new blacktie from https://www.anydot.dev/blacktie/blacktie-chrome-7.7.0.zip
+5. Unzip to the same location as before
+6. Re-enable blacktie in the chrome extensions

 ## Building locally